 The Parts Per Million Project

-Dr. Rubaii leads an interdisciplinary team of researchers concerned about multi-generational health effects of environmental exposures from the war industry, including exposure to US military burn pits, mineral mines, and cement factories.
-Through ethnographic interviews, participant observation, mapping, and environmental sampling, Dr. Rubaii is studying how the epidemic of birth anomalies in Fallujah is understood as a symbol of inter-generational violence — and how biomedical effects of the environment are understood by health researchers seeking to mitigate public health harms.
-Related scholarship: “Spatial Distribution of Heavy Metal Contamination in Soils of Fallujah, Iraq,” Exposure and Health; “Birth Defects and the Toxic Legacy of War in Iraq,” Middle East Report.
+Dr. Rubaii leads an interdisciplinary team of researchers concerned about multi-generational and reproductive health effects of environmental exposures to the war industry and military supply chains, including US military burn pits, mineral mines, and cement factories.
+Related scholarship: “Bone uranium and lead in bone concentrations in adults from Fallujah, Iraq,” in Environmental Pollution; “Deferral and dispersal: The military violence of post-war clean-up” in Human Organization; “Birth Defects and the Toxic Legacy of War in Iraq,” Middle East Report.

 Displacement and Affect